Yogesh-rana-2301/CANet_Computer.Analysis.Network_/NetworkProtocolsExplained.md

 - Every internet-connected device has an IP address (phone, laptop, server).
 - IP address is a numerical label used to identify devices on a network.
 - Analogy: home address for a house.

-### Historical context

-- IP was formally specified in RFC 791 (September 1981).
-- Work was done for DARPA.
-- Design goal: resilient communication with no single point of failure and no central control.
-- This early design choice is a major reason the internet is decentralized.

 ### How IP transports data

 - IP breaks data into packets.